 Coming up on 10th/11th February there will be a Penumbral Eclipse of the Moon.
 There are three kinds of lunar eclipses: total, partial and penumbral.
 A penumbral eclipse is very subtle.
 At no time does a dark bite appear to be taken out of the moon.
 Instead, at mid-eclipse, observant people will notice a shading on the moon’s face.
 They might say the moon looks strange.
 Others will notice nothing at all.
 We’ll use this as a background to discuss webcam imaging and processing.
 We’ll also have our regular items – planetary round-up, Cullen Objects and a Book of the Month.

-January 31January Committee Meeting
+Earlier Event: January 31January Committee Meeting